Biden administration to issue rule expanding DACA health care access

 - Oops!Something went wrong.Please try again later.

-WASHINGTON, DC - FEBRUARY 24: Xavier Becerra, nominee for Secretary of Health and Human Services, testifies at his confirmation hearing before the Senate Finance Committee on Capitol Hill February 24, 2021 in Washington, DC.
-If confirmed, Becerra would be the first Latino secretary of HHS.
-He was previously Attorney General of California.
-(Photo by Michael Reynolds-Pool/Getty Images)
+Health and Human Services Secretary Xavier Becerra testifies at his 2021 confirmation hearing before the Senate Finance Committee.
+HHS published a final rule Friday to expand health care access to DACA recipients.
+(Michael Reynolds-Pool/Getty Images)

-WASHINGTON — The Biden administration will publish a final rule Friday that will allow about 100,000 uninsured people in the Deferred Action for Childhood Arrivals program to enroll in state-run or private health insurance plans provided under the Affordable Care Act, administration officials said.
+WASHINGTON — The Biden administration has published a final rule allowing about 100,000 uninsured people in DACA, the Deferred Action for Childhood Arrivals program, to enroll in state-run or private health insurance plans provided under the Affordable Care Act, administration officials said.

 The new rule from the U.S. Department of Health and Human Services could provide an opportunity for those uninsured DACA recipients to enroll in health coverage through a Health Insurance Marketplace plan or a state-run Basic Health Program, also called BHP, in the few states where those plans are available.